 Here is a list of just a few of the CMT stars that were included in the cookbook.

 Each artist has their own section with personal information, stories, tales and recipes.
 Each and every recipe in this cookbook is easy to follow and includes a mouthwatering photo.
 Brian Kelley and Tyler Hubbard from Florida Georgia Line share their favorite Serrano Pepper Burgers.

 This recipe was shared from their favorite song writing friend Craig Wiseman, and now has become their go to burger recipe.
 Not only are new artists featured, but several of the oldies we know and love are spotlighted as well (Hank Williams Jr. The Oak Ridge Boys, Alan Jackson and Randy Travis).

 Hank William's Jr. is from Louisiana and shares his favorite Cajun Rice Casserole.
 Raised in Louisiana, Hank likes his dishes a little more on the spicy side.
 A few other dishes shared in this cookbook are, Chicken & Noodles from the Eli Young Band, Wynonna Judd's favorite Broccoli Casserole, Scotty McCreerys favorite Pound Cake, Mamas German Chocolate Cake from Alan Jackson, Kree Harrison's - Gumbo, Lauren Alianas - Blackberry Cobbler, Mothers famous Meat Loaf from Miranda Lambert, Trace Adkins - No Bake Cookies and so much more.

-This giveaway has ended: Comment #95 is the winner - Anne Marie Haun
+Comment #95 is the winner - Anne Marie Haun

 How to Enter: